 As for Fisher, her post-Star Wars filmography includes memorable supporting turns in some terrific films: Agatha Christie’s Appointment with Death, Hannah & Her Sisters (in which she co-starred as April whom Dianne Wiest’s character didn’t like because she was “pushy”), When Harry Met Sally, and Soapdish.

-Of course, Fisher literally made her mark as a novelist (Postcards from the Edge, Surrender the Pink), Hollywood script doctor, and stage performer (Wishful Drinking), but it’s that missing turn in Star Wars that I wonder if her Writer Self ever considered: Could Leia have carried the next three films?
+Of course, Fisher literally made her mark as a novelist (The Princess Diarist, Postcards from the Edge, Surrender the Pink), Hollywood script doctor, and stage performer (Wishful Drinking), but it’s that missing turn in Star Wars that I wonder if her Writer Self ever considered: Could Leia have carried the next three films?
 Or, why the hell didn’t she get the opportunity?!

 Unfortunately, in a recent interview on Good Morning America, Fisher entertained rather than informed due to some banal questioning by reporter Amy Robach.
 Here’s the link to the interview which has swept Social Media because Fisher (who appears with her dog Gary, a star in his own right on Twitter) is so damn funny: